 While DuPont has been forced to admit the linkage between C8 and certain health problems in these most recent lawsuits, they have largely continued – as they have before – to try to dodge responsibility.
 In Carla Bartlett’s case, DuPont’s attorneys maintained that C8 exposure was not the cause of her particular case of cancer.

-One of Ms. Bartlett’s attorneys, Mike Papantonio, has compared DuPont’s behavior to that of the asbestos, DDT, and tobacco industries, “You string out the public as long as you can,” he said.
-“This company made sure nobody connected the dots.” (http://ringoffireradio.com/2015/10/07/breaking-dupont-gets-slammed-in-teflon-chemical-c8-tria/)
+One of Ms. Bartlett’s attorneys has compared DuPont’s behavior to that of the asbestos, DDT, and tobacco industries, “You string out the public as long as you can,” he said.
+“This company made sure nobody connected the dots.”

 Presiding over the case, U.S. District Judge Edmund Sargus, Jr. denied on October 1 a motion by DuPont to block the jury’s ability to consider punitive damages against the company.
-(LINK TO OUR BLOG POST) The jury did not, however, apply punitive damages in its $1.6 million judgment against DuPont, and instead determined that this total was entirely compensatory in nature.
+The jury did not, however, apply punitive damages in its $1.6 million judgment against DuPont, and instead determined that this total was entirely compensatory in nature.

-“This was the first jury in the country that was able to finally hear what DuPont had done, “he said.
+“This was the first jury in the country that was able to finally hear what DuPont had done” said Conlin.
 “We are thankful to the jury for patiently and diligently listening to all the evidence before rightfully deciding DuPont should finally be held accountable for all Ms. Bartlett has had to suffer related to her C8 exposure and the kidney cancer it caused.
 We are confident that this verdict will be repeated in the trials to come.”

-The next C8 of the bellwethers trials is currently set to begin just after Thanksgiving.
+The next C8 of the bellwethers trials is currently set to begin just after Thanksgiving, in November 2015.

 If you or someone you care about suffered toxic exposure to C8, the experienced lawyers at Cory Watson Attorneys are ready to fight for you.
-Pick up the phone and call us at (877) 562-0000 or fill out Free Case Evaluation form on this page.
+Call at (877) 562-0000 or fill out Free Case Evaluation form on this page.